-You may also get redness or darkening on the other side of your body to the treatment area – for example, on your back if the front of the chest is being treated.
-This area where the radiotherapy beam leaves the body is called the radiotherapy exit site.
+You may also get redness or darkening on the other side of your body to the treatment area.
+For example, you may have skin changes on your back if the front of the chest is being treated.
+This is because the skin can be affected in the area where the radiotherapy beam leaves the body (the radiotherapy exit site).
 If the exit site skin becomes red or sore tell the radiotherapy unit staff.
-If the treatment areas get very sore your doctor may delay the radiotherapy for a while so the skin can recover.
+If the treatment areas get very sore your doctor may need to delay the radiotherapy for a while so the skin can recover.

 Other skin care tips when washing and shaving include

-- Don't rub the area too hard as this can make it sore
+- Don't rub the area too hard because this can make it sore

-- Don't use perfumed soaps, talcs, deodorants, lotions or perfumes
+- Don't use perfume or perfumed soaps, talcs or lotions

 - Try baby soap or liquid baby wash but check with the radiotherapy staff in your department first